 There’s a quote from James Bryan Smith I mention often in my blog:

 I am one in whom God dwells and delights.

 I love it and say it often over myself to remind me of my value and worth – not because I’m so awesome, but because of who gives me worth.

 I live in the strong and unshakable kingdom of God.
 God’s kingdom is not in trouble.

 Which leads me to my Word.

 Yes, I have a word this year.
-It’s even one word, unlike my previous cheat.
+From God, I believe.
+And it’s even one word, unlike my previous cheat.

 Here it is:

 My father is a king.
 I am to live like it.
 No more begging for scraps – of attention, affection, respect, hope, security….
 I am heir to love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self control.
 And not just an inheritance, my father’s got riches you can’t even imagine just hanging around the palace and they are mine for the taking whenever I have need.